edgefarm/edgefarm/README.md

 ```

 What next?
 We're going to deploy the example producer on an edge node, and the consumer will kick it on a cloud node.
-The producer creates simulated sensor data and sends it over to the consumer using EdgeFarm.network.
+The producer creates simulated sensor data and sends it over to the consumer using edgefarm.network.
 The consumer then displays the data in a browser.

 Label the right node pool to run that edge application.